3DStreet/3dstreet-docs/2025-10-24-introducing-pro-team-plan-for-organizations-and-universities.md

 ## Questions?

-Visit our [pricing page FAQ](/pricing#faq) or join our [Discord community](https://discord.gg/zNFMhTwKSd) where we're happy to answer questions about Pro Team and help you determine if it's the right fit for your organization.
+Visit our [pricing page](/pricing) or join our [Discord community](https://discord.gg/zNFMhTwKSd) where we're happy to answer questions about Pro Team and help you determine if it's the right fit for your organization.